DigiBP/Team-Lemons/README.md

 ## To-be-Process <br />
 As mentioned above the to-be-process was defined in meetings with Coop.
-Withing the meetings it became clear, that the most important aspect is to create an audit compliant and digitizied process.
+Within the meetings it became clear, that the most important aspect is to create an audit compliant and digitizied process.
 Nevertheless there were some improvements done to the process which are shown in the the following graphic. <br />

 ![Coop_to-be_process](https://github.com/DigiBP/Team-Lemons/assets/127504259/87b4ceb3-8a4e-49a5-bb02-1b1e40a48885)